brianglass/anastasis/files/tuesday_matins1.md

 <span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">I</span><span style="color:red"> </span>See, now is the moment of repentance and pure work!
 See, now is the day of light!
 Work its works; flee the darkness of the passions; banish the sleep of wicked sloth, my soul, that you may become a partaker in divine light.

-<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">W</span> Like the Tax-collector I groan, like the Harlot I weep, like the Thief I cry out, Â‘Remember me, O CompassionateÂ’, and like the Wastrel son I cry, Â‘I have sinned!Â’.
-Like the Woman of Canaan I fall before you, Â‘O merciful, do not despise me!Â’<a href="#_ftn70" id="_ftnref70"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[70]</span></a>
+<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">W</span> Like the Tax-collector I groan, like the Harlot I weep, like the Thief I cry out, ‘Remember me, O Compassionate’, and like the Wastrel son I cry, ‘I have sinned!’.
+Like the Woman of Canaan I fall before you, ‘O merciful, do not despise me!’<a href="#_ftn70" id="_ftnref70"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[70]</span></a>

 <span style="color:red">Of the Martyrs</span>

 <span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">S</span><span style="color:red"> </span>You have been revealed as truly healers of sufferings of the body and afflictions of the soul, for you courageously gave your bodies up to torments and to violent death, all-praised Martyrs of the Lord; and therefore you are blessed for ever.

-<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">H</span><span style="color:red"> </span>The courage of the ChristÂ’s wise Champions, blazing out more brightly than the rays of the sun, by grace abolished the prince of darkness, dispelled the night of godlessness and enlightened the hearts of believers.
+<span style="mso-char-type: symbol; mso-symbol-font-family: Symbol; mso-ascii-font-family: Book Antiqua; mso-hansi-font-family: Book Antiqua; color: red">H</span><span style="color:red"> </span>The courage of the Christ’s wise Champions, blazing out more brightly than the rays of the sun, by grace abolished the prince of darkness, dispelled the night of godlessness and enlightened the hearts of believers.

 <span style="color:red">Theotokion</span>